transferwise/pipelinewise-transform-field/README.md

 ### Configuration

-You need to defines which columns have to be transformed by which method and in which condition the transformation needs to be applied.
+You need to define which columns have to be transformed by which method and in which condition the transformation needs to be applied.

 **Example config.json**: